hasanahmadl/Software_Engineering/software_process_model/plan_driven/README.md

 Extremely difficult to implement - it needs a team with experience and high qualifications, and it is applied in large projects such as (the aircraft control system is a very large system and contains a lot of risks).

+### The Unified process (RUP)

+This procedure performs purpose-oriented analysis and design processes with the help of UML Unified model language (UML).
+The goal of the modeling process:
+1- Documentation.

+2- Dealing with diagrams is easier than writing.

+3- Description: We describe the system in the form of charts, and the plans are drawn up with the requirements document.

+4- Understanding the system.